gdelazzari/OCDScope/README.md

     - With memory sampling:
         1. Ensure the address and port for the GDB interface are correct.
         2. Choose a feasible sampling frequency.
 This depends on your MCU, probe and in general your hardware setup, and some experimentation might be required to find a stable value that can be achieved.
 Also take note that all specified variables will be sampled at this rate, so if you known that your hardware handles a maximum of 1000Hz of memory sampling rate _with one variable_, it will sample _at most_ at 500Hz with two variables.
         3. Optionally load the ELF file of the firmware that is running on the microcontroller.
-The program will find all the 32-bit global symbols and suggest them as signals to be sampled in the main interface.
+The program will find all the 32-bit global symbols and suggest them as float signals to be sampled in the main interface.
 If this step is skipped, or is not successful, variables to be sampled can be manually added through their memory address in the sidebar.
 5. Click on _Connect_ to start the sampling process.
 6. Enable signals to be sampled with their corresponding checkbox in the signal list of the sidebar.